HAL Tejas: Design

-Another critical technology needed for LCA was the multi-mode radar (MMR).
-Initially, the Ericsson/Ferranti PS-05/A I/J-band multi-function radar, also used on Saab's JAS 39 Gripen, was intended to be used.
-However, DRDO decided to develop an indigenous multi-mode radar for the Tejas.
-HAL's Hyderabad division and the DRDO's Electronics and Radar Development Establishment (LRDE) laboratory were selected to jointly lead the MMR programme, and work commenced in 1997.
-The Centre for Airborne Systems (CABS) was responsible for the MMR's test programme.
-An HAL-748 airborne surveillance aircraft was converted for this purpose.
-The development of multi-mode was not smooth, as it suffered some setbacks.
-By 2005, only two radar modes – the air-to-air look-up and look-down were confirmed to have been successfully tested.
-The performance of several other modes that had been tested were suboptimal.
-The problem with the radar was mainly attributed to the lack of compatibility between the LRDE/HAL multi mode radar and the LRDE's advanced signal processor module.
-Using an "off-the-shelf" foreign radar as an interim option was considered.
+For the multi-mode radar (MMR), the team intended to use the Ericsson–Ferranti PS-05/A I/J-band multi-function radar used on Saab JAS 39 Gripen.
+However, DRDO later decided to develop an indigenous radar for the aircraft.
+DRDO's Electronics and Radar Development Establishment (LRDE) laboratory and HAL were jointly assigned the MMR development programme, and with the work commencing in 1997.
+The Centre for Airborne Systems was responsible for the MMR's test programme, and a HS-748 airborne surveillance aircraft was re-fitted for the purpose.
+By 2005, only two radar modes–the air-to-air look-up and look-down were successfully tested, and the performance of other modes that had been tested were rated as sub-optimal.
+The problem was attributed to the lack of compatibility between the radar and the LRDE's signal processor module.

-ADA met with success in the development of three of the five key technologies identified at the beginning of the LCA programme.
-The successful endeavours were mastery in the FBW flight control system, the development and manufacturing of carbon-fibre composite structures and skins, and a modern glass cockpit.
-The Autolay computer-aided design software developed as part of the LCA programme has been licensed to Airbus for its A380 wide-body aircraft project.
-The development of a multi-mode pulse-doppler radar, once delayed was completed as the Active electronically scanned array (AESA) radar and is currently undergoing flight trials.
-India's self-reliance goal oriented development for the LCA programme has considerably increased the indigenous components in Tejas and contributed to an aviation industry expansion in the country.
+The development of MMR was later abandoned in favour of using a foreign developed radar as an interim option.
+The Israeli Elta EL/M-2032 multi-mode and EL/M-2052 Active electronically scanned array radar units were selected for the Mk1 and initial Mk 1A aircraft respectively.
+In 2012, the DRDO started development of the Uttam AESA Radar, which was undergoing trails as of 2024.

-On 20 December 2021, Ministry of Defence (MoD) in a written reply during winter session of Rajya Sabha clarified that the HAL Tejas is no longer considered as a replacement for the Mikoyan-Gurevich MiG-21, instead it is now part of a general IAF fleet modernisation programme.
+The ADA was successful in the development and manufacturing of carbon fibre composite structures and skins, and a glass cockpit for the aircraft.
+The Autolay computer-aided design software developed as part of the LCA programme was later licensed to Airbus for its A380 wide-body aircraft project.
+The government's self-reliance goal oriented development considerably increased the sourcing of indigenous components for the programme and contributed to the expansion of the aviation industry.
+For the LCA programme, Amphenol provided loom assemblies, Lakshmi Machine Works produced air intakes, and Tata Advanced Systems manufactured the composite parts.